 In a large mixing bowl, cream the butter and sugars with an electric mixer until fluffy and pale in color, about 4-5 minutes.

 Add the coconut oil, eggs and vanilla and mix until combined.

-In a separate bowl, combine the flour, baking soda, baking powder and salt.
+In a separate bowl, combine the flour, baking soda, and baking powder.

 Add the flour mixture to the wet mixture and beat just until combined.

 Stir in the oats, shredded coconut, sunflower seeds.

 Drop the cookie batter by the spoonful onto a prepared cookie sheet.

 In an oven preheated to 350 degrees F, bake for 8-10 minutes or until the edges of the cookies are beginning to turn golden.

 For more delicious cookie recipes check out our: